-The best type of exercise programme is one that has been tailor made for you, because everyone has different starting points, health, body size, strength, medications, previous injuries, lifestyles and genetics.
-In addition to this everyone also has different end points; do you want to run a couch to 5k or an ultra marathon?
+The best type of exercise programme is one that has been tailor-made for you, because everyone has different starting points, health, body size, strength, medications, previous injuries, lifestyles, and genetics.
+In addition to this, everyone also has different end points, for example, do you want to run a couch-to-5k or do you want to tackle an ultra marathon?

-4. Have you thought about what activity you do and how you do it?
+4. Have you thought about what activities you do and how you do them?

-Many people have tried exercises alone and in our experience, if this is not mixed with relative rest (load management), this is a highly likely reason why things aren’t improving.
+Many people have tried exercises only and, in our experience, if this is not mixed with relative rest (load management), this is a highly likely reason why things aren’t improving.